freihype/products/projects/industrial-injector/clamping-mechanism/optimize/ReadMe.md

 Open Anaconda, create a new environment, then in the Home tab open Jupyter Notebooks.
 Finally open a new notebook which opens in your web browser.
 Note- I had to [download SQLite](https://www.sqlite.org/download.html) and place it in the DLLLs folder to get Notebooks to run

-# Flow
+## Flow

-## Intialize environment and display

-GUI display and input for variables

-Plot standard 5 point double toggle mechanism
+Intialize environment and display -GUI display and input for variables; Plot standard 5 point double toggle mechanism

 - Step 1.
-Input the machine specifications and constraints (desired input/output ratio, force, stroke length etc)
+Input the machine specifications and constraints (desired input/output ratio, force, stroke length, fitness value etc)

 - Step 2.
-Generate an initial population (.csv file) and evaluate the goal function('fitness value').
+Generate an initial population and evaluate the goal function('fitness value').
 A binary population is generated randomly.
 It must be transferred into real numbers before the goal function is calculated.